 While personality stats are not available until after week 7, overall performance as well as offensive and defensive performance, adjusted for opponents, provide some insight into what to expect on Saturday.

 Where the Season Stands

-Virginia Tech is currently 2-1.
+Virginia Tech is currently 2-0, including a nationally televised, primetime win against a ranked West Virginia team at FedExField.
+Really!
 The actual and predicted score difference and odds of winning each game are: